silverstripe/silverstripe-framework/docs/en/topics/controller.md

 There's a couple of rules guiding these checks:

- * Each controller is only responsible for access control on the methods it defines
+ * Each class is only responsible for access control on the methods it defines
+ * If `$allowed_actions` is defined as an empty array, no actions are allowed
+ * If `$allowed_actions` is undefined, all public methods on the specific class are allowed (not recommended)
+ * Access checks on parent classes need to be overwritten via the Config API
+ * Only public methods can be made accessible
  * If a method on a parent class is overwritten, access control for it has to be redefined as well
- * An action named "index" is whitelisted by default
+ * An action named "index" is whitelisted by default, unless allowed_actions is defined as an empty array, or the action is specifically restricted in there.
- * A wildcard (`*`) can be used to define access control for all methods (incl. methods on parent classes)
- * Specific method entries in `$allowed_actions` overrule any `*` settings
  * Methods returning forms also count as actions which need to be defined
  * Form action methods (targets of `FormAction`) should NOT be included in `$allowed_actions`, they're handled separately through the form routing (see the ["forms" topic](/topics/forms))
  * `$allowed_actions` can be defined on `Extension` classes applying to the controller.

 If the permission check fails, SilverStripe will return a "403 Forbidden" HTTP status.